 Recorded: August 30, 2019 – Today’s digital environment involves the use of content and materials that take many forms.
 Website, word-processed documents, presentation applications (PowerPoint), PDFs and videos, are the norm.
 However, to comply with laws and polices we need to ensure all digital materials are fully accessible to everyone.

-In this 90-minute webinar, the issues and methods related to the creation of accessible digital documents were discussed.
-Procedures for assessing content for accessibility and team work-flows that can ensure your digital content successfully meets accessibility standards are examined.
+In this 2-hour introductory presentation, the issues and methods related to the creation of accessible digital documents will be discussed.
+Procedures for assessing content for accessibility and team work-flows that can ensure your digital content successfully meets accessibility standards will be examined.

 John E. Brandt, is the Training Coordinator for the Maine CITE Coordinating Center.
 John has served as a web designer and developer and consulted on accessible web design since 1999.

-Here are the materials associated with this webinar:
+Here are the handout materials associated with this webinar:

-- Speaker’s Notes/handout for Accessible Digital Documents – PDF.
+- Speaker’s Notes/handout for Accessible Digital Documents – MS-Word